 The aluminum industry started with the establishment of Dubai Aluminum Company Limited “Dubai” in 1975.
 The “Economic Vision 2030” views metal industries, including aluminum, as the engines of future economic growth, which would spur achieving the objectives of the emirate regarding economic diversification.
 Therefore, the quest for the aluminum industry is a strategic choice towards economic diversification, as the aluminum industry forms the basis for a spectrum of locally, regionally and internationally intermediate and final industries.
 Moreover, the aluminum industry is deeply interdependent with important economic sectors such as construction, transport and communications, etc.

-In 1975 the Dubai Aluminum Company, as a company wholly owned by the Government of Dubai.
+In 1975 the Dubai Aluminum Company setup in Dubai, as a company wholly owned by the Government of Dubai.
 Production began in 1979, followed by commercial production began in 1981 producing 135 thousand metric tons annually.
 Through deploying additional production lines and subsidiaries for power generation and a well thought strategic expansion plan, Dubai has been able to increase the volume of production by 7 folds.
 Consequently, “Dubai” smelter now stands as one of the largest modern aluminum smelters in the world.
 “Dubai” Plant’s main facilities currently include a smelter with a capacity of more than 950 thousand metric tons per year, a 2350 MW power station, a large carbon plant, a 30 million gallons per day water desalination plant, laboratories, port and storage facilities.
 “Dubai” can produce aluminum in three forms: foundry alloy for automotive applications; extrusion billet for construction, industrial, forging and transportation purposes; and high purity aluminum for the electronics and aerospace.

 The UAE has contributed to US$ 10.7 billion of investment alone in the UAE out of the total US$ 22.3 billion investment made by the entire Gulf in the Aluminum industry.
 This figure equates to 48% of the total Gulf investments in this industry.